Wingly-Company/pwinty/readme.md

 ### Processing Pwinty Webhooks

 Pwinty can make callbacks to a custom URL whenever the status of one of your orders changes.
-By default a route that points to a webhook controller is configured through the Pwinty service provider.
+By default, a route that points to a webhook controller is configured through the Pwinty service provider.
 All incoming Pwinty webhook requests will be handled there.
-Make sure that you have setup your callback URL under the integrations section of the Pwinty dashboard.
-By default the webhook controller listens to the `pwinty/webhook` URL path.
+Make sure that you have set up your callback URL under the integrations section of the Pwinty dashboard.
+The webhook controller listens to the `pwinty/webhook` URL path.

 #### CSRF Protection